Mandarin (character): Origins

 The Mandarin's late father was one of the wealthiest men in pre-revolutionary mainland China (and a descendant of Genghis Khan), while his late mother was an English noblewoman.
 Their son was born in an unnamed village in mainland China before the Communist revolution.
 The boy's parents died soon after his birth, and he was raised by his (paternal) aunt, who was embittered against the world and raised him with much the same attitude.
 Every last bit of the family fortune was spent obsessively training the Mandarin in science and combat, with the result that he was penniless by adulthood.
-Without the wealth to pay the taxes on his ancestral home, the Mandarin was evicted by the government.
+Without the means to pay their taxes, the Mandarin's estate and possessions were seized by the Chinese government.

-Hoping to find a means of avenging himself upon the civilization that had taxed him and rendered him homeless, the Mandarin explores the forbidden Valley of Spirits, where no one has dared to set foot for centuries.
+Seeking the power to take revenge, the Mandarin explores the forbidden Valley of Spirits, where no one has dared to set foot for centuries.
 There he finds the starship and skeleton of Axonn-Karr, an intelligent dragon-like alien from the planet Maklu IV, who had come to Earth centuries ago and died.
 Over the following years, the Mandarin studies Makluan science until he masters it.
-He also learns how to use the 10 rings that he found within the starship, which are apparently its propulsion source, among other things.
+He also learns how to use the ten rings that he found within the starship, which are apparently its propulsion source, among other things.
 The Mandarin then becomes a conqueror, and subjugates the villages around the Valley, and through his advanced science, rapidly becomes a power that not even the Chinese army can successfully challenge.
 He then embarks on a long series of attempts to achieve world domination.
 The Chinese, though fearing him, ask for his help, but he will not become subservient to them.

 The Mandarin sees technology as the surest means to achieve his goals.
 Over the years, he frequently attempts to turn the weapons and computers of various nations against them.
 Among the Mandarin's earliest schemes is the sabotage and theft of American missiles and spy planes built by Tony Stark.
 To restore public confidence in his workmanship, Stark dons his Iron Man armor and flies to China to investigate.
 Iron Man soon became the Mandarin's principal obstacle against his plans for world domination.
 He often attempts to pit Iron Man against the Chinese government to defeat both.